r-leyshon/daemon-ai-app/README.md

 AI assistants that live alongside your text, offering contextual suggestions.

+## Inspiration

+This project is inspired by [Maggie Appleton's "Daemons" concept](https://maggieappleton.com/lm-sketchbook) from her Language Model Sketchbook.
+The idea of having AI assistants with specific personalities that live alongside your text and offer contextual suggestions comes directly from her brilliant exploration of non-chatbot interfaces for language models.

 ## Overview

 Daemon AI Assistant is a Next.js application that provides AI-powered writing assistance through specialized "daemons" - each with their own personality and expertise.
 The daemons analyze your text and provide contextual suggestions for improvement.